The Clark Sisters: BET Awards

 The BET Awards are awarded annually by the Black Entertainment Television network.
 The Clark Sisters have received 2 nominations.

 Dove Awards

 The Dove Awards are awarded annually by the Gospel Music Association.
-The Clark Sisters have won 2 awards from 8 nominations.
+The Clark Sisters have won 2 awards from 10 nominations.

 Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences.
-The Clark Sisters have won 2 awards from 7 nominations.
+The Clark Sisters have won 3 awards from 7 nominations, including a Lifetime Achievement award.

 NAACP Image Awards

 The NAACP Image Awards are awarded annually by the National Association for the Advancement of Colored People (NAACP).
 The Clark Sisters have won 2 awards from 4 nominations.

 Soul Train Awards

 The Soul Train Music Awards are awarded annually.
 The Clark Sisters have received 3 nominations.

 Stellar Awards

 The Stellar Awards are awarded annually by SAGMA.
-The Clark Sisters have received 8 awards and 1 honorary award.
+The Clark Sisters have received 8 awards and 2 honorary awards.